Article

 2. For one meal a day, take one minute to focus your attention fully on your food.
 Take in all the senses: sight, sound, smell, touch, and taste.
 Research shows that mindful eating has multiple benefits, including weight loss.

 3. At the beginning of each shower, practice being fully present to the experience of the shower.
-Notice the heat of the water on your skin and the sound of the water.
+Notice the heat of the water on your skin, the sound of the water, the smells present from the soap and shampoo, and anything else involving your 5 senses.

 Mindfulness can be something you can start now.
-If you need a reminder, try this Mindfulness app on your smart phone.
+If you need a reminder, try setting an alarm several times a day to remind you to pause and be mindful.

 Learning mindfulness from a trained professional can be a journey worth taking.
-Contact me to start!
+Practicing mindfulness is a journey worth taking, and it just may save your life.